azat-co/practicalnode/chapter11/chapter11.md

     sudo service nginx start

-After Nginx is up and running, launch your node app with forever or Upstart on the port number you specified in the proxy-server configurations.
+After Nginx is up and running, launch your Node app with forever or Upstart on the port number you specified in the proxy-server configurations.

-To stop and restart Nginx, use
+To stop and restart Nginx, use:

     sudo service nginx stop
     sudo service nginx start

-<span id="summary" class="anchor"></span>So far, we’ve use Nginx to serve static content while redirecting nonstatic requests to Node.js apps.
+<span id="summary" class="anchor"></span>So far, we’ve used Nginx to serve static content while redirecting non-static requests to Node.js apps.
 We can take it a step further and let Nginx serve error pages and use multiple Node.js processes.
 For example, if we want to serve the 404 page from the `404.html` file, which is located in the `/var/www/webapplog/public` folder, we can add the following line inside the server directive:

     error_page 404 /404.html;
     location /404.html {